DrewNaylor/thumbsget/thumbsget4web/readme.md

 # thumbsget4web

-This is a port of thumbsget to a webpage that uses JavaScript to show the thumbnails in the preview box.
+This is an official port of thumbsget to a webpage that uses JavaScript to show the thumbnails in the preview box.

 thumbsget4web is installed on my website and you can use it here: https://drew-naylor.com/projects/thumbsget4web/thumbsget4web.html